-(k) Use of estimates
+(j) Use of estimates

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the years.
 Actual results may differ from the estimates.
 Sales returns are estimated at the time of delivery based on past experience and customer specific factors.
 Bad debts are determined based on the ageing of accounts receivable where such amounts are not insured and considered uncollectible.
+Warranty accruals are based on the actual warranty experience rate for the past year and sales during the most recent warranty period.